Conor Henderson

-Conor Alan Henderson (born 8 September 1991) is an Irish professional footballer who plays as a midfielder.
+Conor Alan Henderson (born 8 September 1991) is a professional footballer who plays as a midfielder.

+Henderson came through the youth academy at Arsenal, signing professional terms in 2010.
+He went on to play in the Football League for Coventry City, Hull City, Stevenage, Crawley Town and Grimsby Town, as well as a stint with non-league Eastbourne Borough.
+Between 2017 and 2022 he played his football in Bulgaria and Romania with spells at Pirin Blagoevgrad and Dunărea Călărași.

+Born in England, he was capped by England U17 but switched allegiance to play for Republic of Ireland U19 and U21.

 Career

 Arsenal

 A product of the Arsenal Academy, Henderson came to prominence during the Gunners' 2008–09 FA Youth Cup, 2008–09 Premier Academy League and 2009–10 Premier Academy League wins.

 Henderson was named on the bench for the away trips to Wigan and Blackburn near the end of the 2009–10 season but did not make an appearance.
 On 2 March 2011, it was announced that he would make his debut against Leyton Orient in an FA Cup replay.
 He played the full 90 minutes as Arsenal won 5–0.
 Arsène Wenger later stated after the match that he expects Henderson to be a future player for the first team.
 During pre-season, he damaged his knee ligaments.
 Arsène Wenger later said that he would be out for a minimum of six months.
 In March 2012 he played his first game in eight months in a behind-closed-doors match against Reading.

 In September 2012, Henderson went on a three-month loan to Coventry City, making his debut in a 2–1 home defeat to Carlisle United.
 However, Henderson's loan spell at Coventry City was marred by a spell on the substitution bench and injuries.
 After making two appearances, Henderson returned to his parent club on 23 December 2012.

 Henderson was released by Arsenal after the end of the 2012–13 season, after failing to agree a new deal with the club.